znck/grammarly/README.md

 ## Release Notes

+### Version 0.12.0

+- Adds a command to clear credentials.

 ### Version 0.11.0

-- New languages: asciidoc and json
+- New languages: asciidoc and json.
-- Improved status bar to show extension activity and document status
+- Improved status bar to show extension activity and document status.

 ### Version 0.10.0